Shaba9/journals/journals.md

 # Journal 7: 10/30/2018

 The motivations behind learning, for me, are neither strictly intrinsic nor extrinsic.
 I mostly do it out of a curiosity to explore the limits of human intelligence, and to use it to help society reach more advanced levels of functioning.

+# Journal 8: 10/31/2018

+The most unexpected part of today's lab was thinking it was complete, but realizing the local storage was not working right.
+A couple of hours and two TA's later, we still didn't figure it out.
+When I got home, however, I cleaned up the code, tried some different things in a much simpler environment, and it made the problem-solving process so much easier.
+I eventually figured it out not too long afterwards since the TA's helped rule out a lot of possible issues during my time with them.
+The insight from all this, I guess, is that sometimes taking some time away from the code, simplifying your process to smaller steps, and asking other minds to join in on the problem-solving really helps.